 In addition, the following recommendation apply:

-- Ensure that everyone can keep at least 1 metre distance everywhere (including entrances, changing rooms, showers, viewing stands, diving boards and other common areas, for example by floor marking or other measures).
+- Allow for at least 1 metre distance between people everywhere (including entrances, changing rooms, showers, viewing stands, diving boards and other common areas, for example by floor marking or other measures).

 - Limit the number of visitors according to the area and capacity in changing rooms, toilets and showers.